dcdominiak/dcdominiak.github.io/_posts/2017-10-08-udacity-aind-lessons-learned-1.md

 The Udacity Artificial Intelligence Nanodegree, or AIND for short, is a wide-ranging program that teaches you how to build AI systems.
 After buidling a Sudoku puzzle solver as a warm-up, it starts with a game playing agent for a simple (contrived) board game and ends with English-to-French neural network-based machine translation.
 In a series of posts, I will recount some of my key lessons learned and takeaways from the program.

-Part 1: Solving Puzzles, Game Playing Agents (this post) Part 2: Planning, Natural Language Recognition
+Part 1: Solving Puzzles, Game Playing Agents (this post)<br/>
+Part 2: Planning, Natural Language Recognition<br/>
-Part 3: Deep Learning with Convolutional Neural Networks, Recurrent Neural Networks Part 4: Interesting Deep Learning Applications
+Part 3: Deep Learning with Convolutional Neural Networks, Recurrent Neural Networks<br/>
+Part 4: Interesting Deep Learning Applications<br/>
 Part 5: NLP Capstone Project - Machine Translation

 [Udacity Artificial Intelligence Nanodegree home page](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889)<br/>